top of page

 What You Need Before You Start

-• An ABN and registered business
+• ABN and registered business

-• Quotes or estimates for the use of funds
+• Quotes or estimates for the project

-• Financial records (if trading already)
+• Financial records (if already trading)

 How to Explore Government Grants in Australia: